-For the easy clipping of shrubs, hedges, box balls and other topiary, a pair of hard wearing, hand-held shears are a must.
-Topiary is an essential feature in Japanese Zen gardens and these shrub shears from Okatsune have Izumo steel blades, so they’re both sharp and strong and oak handles, which are light shock absorbing.
-Just what you need to clip and cloud prune with ease.
+For the easy clipping of shrubs, hedges, box balls and other topiary, a pair of hard-wearing hand shears is a must.
+Topiary is an essential feature in Japanese Zen gardens and these Okatsune shrub shears offer a perfect blend of precision and ease of use with their razor-sharp, easy-to-maintain blade and comfortable Japanese white oak handles that absorb vibrations.

 A planting hoe is a strong multi-use tool, great for both clearing and digging.
-Useful for hooking out roots, prising out rocks and preparing the ground for planting.
+It’s useful for hooking out roots, prising out rocks and preparing the ground for planting.
 It’s also a great tool if you’re wanting to make seed drills and planting holes.

 A garden trowel is a slightly scooped, hand-held tool that's used for light digging, weeding and planting.
 A shaped handle will make it comfortable in the hand and a pointed blade helps it cut cleanly through the soil.

-Japanese saws cut on the pull stroke, rather than the push, which puts the blade under less pressure and makes it safer to use.
+Japanese saws cut on the pull stroke, rather than the push stoke, which puts the blade under less pressure and makes it safer to use.
 Some gardeners also feel that cutting on the pull stroke gives them greater control of the blade.